knightedcodemonkey/jsx/README.md

 - Requires a DOM-like environment (it throws when `document` is missing).
 - JSX identifiers are resolved at runtime through template interpolations; you cannot reference closures directly inside the template without using `${...}`.
 - Promises/async components are not supported.

-## Performance notes vs `htm`

-[`htm`](https://github.com/developit/htm) popularized tagged template literals for view rendering by tokenizing the template strings on the fly and calling a user-provided hyperscript function.
-This library takes a different approach: every invocation runs the native `oxc-parser` (compiled to WebAssembly) to build a real JSX AST before constructing DOM nodes.

-Tradeoffs to keep in mind:

-- **Parser vs tokenizer** – `htm` performs lightweight string tokenization, while `@knighted/jsx` pays a higher one-time parse cost but gains the full JSX grammar (fragments, spread children, nested namespaces) without heuristics.
-For large or deeply nested templates the WASM-backed parser is typically faster and more accurate than string slicing.
-- **DOM-first rendering** – this runtime builds DOM nodes directly, so the cost after parsing is mostly attribute assignment and child insertion. `htm` usually feeds a virtual DOM/hyperscript factory (e.g., Preact’s `h`), which may add an extra abstraction layer before hitting the DOM.
-- **Bundle size** – including the parser and WASM binding is heavier than `htm`’s ~1 kB tokenizer.
-If you just need hyperscript sugar, `htm` stays leaner; if you value real JSX semantics without a build step, the extra kilobytes buy you correctness and speed on complex trees.
-  - **Actual size** – as of `v1.2.0-rc.1` the default `dist/jsx.js` bundle is ~9.0 kB raw / ~2.3 kB min+gzip, while the `@knighted/jsx/lite` entry stays ~5.7 kB raw / ~2.5 kB min+gzip. `htm` weighs in at roughly 0.7 kB min+gzip, so the lite entry narrows the gap to ~1.8 kB for production payloads.

-In short, `@knighted/jsx` trades a slightly larger runtime for the ability to parse genuine JSX with native performance, whereas `htm` favors minimal footprint and hyperscript integration.
-Pick the tool that aligns with your rendering stack and performance envelope.

 ## License